 In this part of the sample template, define in detail the current business situation to have correct ideas about your standing in the market.
 This part will include your current financial situation, the finances required, and the ways to find the potential investors.
 Other than that, the type of vehicle required and the number of staff members needed initially.
 In addition, add all the things that you feel are appropriate and can help in business growth and function.

-It is important for every business to define vision statement in the business plan that must show long term indefinite goals.
+It is important for every business to define vision statement in the food truck start up business plan that must show long term indefinite goals.
 One example of such clear vision statement is, “to provide the best possible taste at a reasonable price”.